RobertDyball/Angular2MultiSPA/README.md

 We'll try and keep things using cross platform features of ASP.Net Core that is capable of being deployed to Windows or Linux servers or makeuse of Docker containers.

+Initially MS SQL will be used, later we'll add SQLLite and other options.